 (ii) A conjunction usually comes before the subject of its verb, but a connector quite often comes later.
 In example (b), nevertheless can be placed after any of the other words in its sentence.

 (iii) Most conjunctions may go either before or between the two verbs that they join (see 25.
 Conjunction Positioning and 64.
 Double Conjunctions), but connectors must go between them.
-In example (a) above, but is actually exceptional in that it cannot go before the two verbs, just like a connector.
-The conjunction although is more typical in its possibilities:
+In example (a) above, but is actually one of the exceptional conjunctions that cannot go before the two verbs, just like a connector.
+The conjunction although is more typical:

 (c) Although chickens have wings, they cannot fly.

 (d) Chickens cannot fly although they have wings.

 For more about conjunctions like but (called “coordinating”) and conjunctions like although (called “subordinating”), see 174.
 Eight Things to Know about Conjunctions, #3.